WiLan says loses LTE patent case against Apple

-TORONTO Canadian patent licensing company WiLan Inc (WIN.TO) on Wednesday said a U.S. judge had ruled in favor of Apple Inc (AAPL.O) in a litigation case against it.
+TORONTO Oct 1 Canadian patent licensing company WiLan Inc on Wednesday said a U.S. judge had ruled in favour of Apple Inc in a litigation case against it.

 "WiLan has been advised that Judge Dana M. Sabraw has issued a ruling today that grants Apple's motion for summary judgment," the company said in a statement, referring to Apple's move to have two patent infringement claims relating to LTE wireless telecom technologies ruled invalid and not infringed.